 - Remind yourself of the positive aspects of the relationship

 - Talk with a counselor or a trusted individual about what's going on, any challenges that are occurring, or the changes that are happening

 Understandably, this can be hurtful and further isolate someone with Alzheimer's.
-It's helpful to reassure the person with Alzheimer's that it’s not their fault, and they have support in other ways.
+It's helpful to offer reassurance to the person with Alzheimer's that it is not their fault, and they have support in other ways.
 Sometimes people need some time for the news to sink in or do their own research to feel comfortable around the person newly diagnosed.

-Adjusting to a life where they might not be able to drive or do things as independently as they once used to can be upsetting, as well.2 They may fear they are becoming a burden on others or fear for their future, becoming isolated and withdrawn from friends, social groups, and caregivers.2
+Adjusting to a life where they might not be able to drive or do things as independently as they once used to can be upsetting, as well.
+They may fear they are becoming a burden on others or fear for their future, becoming isolated and withdrawn from friends, social groups, and caregivers.2

 As Alzheimer's disease progresses and cognition and communication are impaired, relationships will change naturally over time.
 It's important that the person with Alzheimer's feels supported, reassured, and loved, above all else.